By JOANNA DETZ

 Crazy Apple’s mission to get kids to eat more apples may be on point and it may even be heartfelt, but its method is off-kilter.
 There is a simple way to get kids to eat more fruit, and it doesn’t depend on an over-engineered over-packaged apple.
 The way to get kids to eat more fruit: feed them more fruit.
 There’s nothing crazy about that.

-Joanna Detz is the ecoRI News director of development.
+Joanna Detz is the executive director of ecoRI News.
 She likes her apples to taste, well, natural.